manmushanhe/DSRNet-data/README.md

 The noise link is: http://web.cse.ohio-state.edu/pnl/corpus/HuNonspeech/

-Sorry, there's been a slight error in the equation (9) in our paper, and links to the latest version of the paper: https://arxiv.org/abs/2305.17860
+Sorry, there's been a slight error in the equation (9) in our paper, and the link to the latest version of the paper is: https://arxiv.org/abs/2305.17860